 If you know of any I missed and want to add a farm, click here!
 I'm making updates for 2020 as fast as I can - if you find anything out-of-date, wrong or not working - please let me know!
 This website is supported by purchases you make through the links to products on Amazon.
 As an Amazon Associate I earn from qualifying purchases.
 This allows me to continue to maintain the website and make improvements!

-Notes for August 2021: Summer is here and that means blueberries, peaches, raspberries, blackberries, figs, corn and tomatoes are here.
-Check your area's specific crop calendar (see this page) and call your local farms for seasonal updates.
-Strawberries and cherries are done in all areas except the far north.
+Notes for October 2021: Autumn is upon us and that means you'd better hurry to get blueberries and peaches; apples are already in full swing.
+Some crops continue until frost, like raspberries, blackberries, figs, corn and tomatoes.
+Check your area's crop calendar (see this page) and call your local farms for seasonal specific updates.

 See our comprehensive list of easy home canning, jam and jelly making, preserving, drying and freezing directions.
 You can access recipes and other resources from the drop down menus at the top of the page or the site search.
 If you have any questions or suggestions, feel free to write me!
 It is easy to make your own ice cream, even gelato, or low fat or low sugar ice cream - see this page.
 Also note, there are many copycat website listing U-pick farms now.
 They have all copied their information from here and usually do not ever update.
 Since 2002, I've been updating the information every day but Christmas; so if you see anything wrong or outdated, please write me!